What are National Glass Centre’s opening times?

 These opening times are applicable to National Glass Centre and Northern Gallery for Contemporary Art.

-Admission and Parking are FREE at National Glass Centre.
+Admission is FREE at National Glass Centre.

 National Glass Centre’s cafe The Glass Yard is located on the lower ground floor, accessible via the Riverside entrance and the main entrance.
 The Glass Yard is open all year apart from Christmas Day, Boxing Day and New Year’s Day.
 It offers hot meals, snacks and sandwiches, as well as beer, wine, and hot and cold beverages.